Where to go on holiday in September

 UK holidays in September

 While the UK weather in August has been unreliable in recent years, September has a good record of providing late summer sunshine and steady temperatures.
-Following the high reason rush, this is a great time to explore this country.
+Following the high reason rush, it’s a great time to explore this country.

-Britain has many outstanding hotels, including Whatley Manor, which has a two-Michelin star restaurant, in the Cotswolds, Lucknam Park Hotel & Spa near Bath and Sands Resort in North Cornwall.
-If you want to be pampered in a beautiful remote countryside, try Pen-y-Dyffryn Country Hotel on the Welsh-Shropshire border or Pentre Mawr Country House in North Wales.
+Britain has many outstanding hotels, including Whatley Manor, which has a two-Michelin star restaurant, in the Cotswolds, Lucknam Park Hotel & Spa near Bath, Sands Resort in North Cornwall and Tregenna Castle Hotel which is set in woodland and tropical gardens overlooking the Cornish resort of St Ives.
+If you want to be pampered in a remote countryside setting, try Pen-y-Dyffryn Country Hotel on the Welsh-Shropshire border, or Pentre Mawr Country House in North Wales.

-If Bradley Wiggins and the Team GB Olympic cycling team have got your blood pumping, try a cycling breakin the UK with Skedaddle.
+If Bradley Wiggins and Chris Froome have got your blood pumping, try a cycling break in the UK with Skedaddle.
 Choose between road cycling and mountain biking, perhaps in the Lake District or Cotswolds.

-Explore our full selection of UK holiday ideas.
+Explore our complete selection of UK holiday ideas.

 September is a good month for city breaks.
-We wouldn’t recommend you go too far south unless you really enjoy the heat - Istanbul, Cairo and Marrakech are probably best left until October – although it’s a great time for trekking in Morocco.
+We wouldn’t recommend you go too far south unless you really enjoy the heat - Istanbul, Cairo and Marrakech are arguably best left until October – although it’s a great time for trekking in Morocco where the high altitude brings lower temperatures.

-However, Venice is wonderful in September once the summer crowds have started to disperse.
-Kirker Holidays has a great selection.
-And it’s a great time to explore the art galleries, tapas bars and pavement cafes of the Spanish capital, Madrid.
+Venice is wonderful in September once the summer crowds have started to disperse.
+Kirker Holidays has a great selection of hotel ideas.
+And it’s a perfect time to explore the art galleries, tapas bars and pavement cafes of the Spanish capital, Madrid.
+Or head south to Barcelona where you can enjoy the art of Gaudi, Picasso and Miro along with legendary fish restaurants and a fine beach.

 Germany offers something different, from the Gothic architectural of Cologne to the buzzing streets and glorious museums of Berlin.
-Other options including the Bavarian charm of Munich and historic Dresden.
+Other options including the Bavarian charm of Munich or historic Dresden.

 Prague and Budapest are both fascinating, beautiful cities rich in art, architecture, music and food.
 We particularly like The Augustine, a 13th-century monastery in Prague that has been turned into a luxury hotel.

-Just across the English Channel, the Pas de Calais is a neglected area of France.
+Just across the English Channel, the Pas de Calais is a charming area of France which most people miss as they race from the Channel Tunnel to busier regions further south.
 We recommend the Hostellerie de Tourelles, a hotel with great food just 18 miles from Calais.
 Find more charming hotels in France.

 If you love your food, how about taking a cookery course in the seaside town of La Rochelle or the city of Lyon.
 The courses run over three or four days and combine classes in a professional kitchen with visits to local food markets, wine tastings and the chance to dine at classic bistros and brasseries.
 See prices.

-Further afield, you could hop across the Atlantic to Montreal, a modern city with a fascinating history that combines great food, interesting neighbourhoods, art and festivals.
+Further afield, you could hop across the Atlantic to Montreal, a modern city with a fascinating history that combines French-influenced food, interesting neighbourhoods, art and festivals.

 Please visit our sister site for more short break ideas.